 • Opt for slim, modern pool components that can be integrated into the pool’s structure or surrounding landscape.

-Kozyard 50" W x 48" H Outdoor Privacy Screens Aluminum Post, Air Conditioner Fence Panels, Pool Equipment Enclosure, Trash Can Screens Fence Kit for Outside Backyard Patio(Black/3Panels)
+Kozyard 50" W x 48" H Outdoor Privacy Screen with Aluminum Posts, Air Conditioner Fence Panels, Pool Equipment Enclosure, Trash Can Screen Fence Kit for Outside Backyard Patio(Black/3Panels)

-Kozyard 50" W x 48" H Outdoor Privacy Screens Aluminum Post, Air Conditioner Fence Panels, Pool Equipment Enclosure, Trash Can Screens Fence Kit for Outside Backyard Patio(Black/3Panels)
+Kozyard 50" W x 48" H Outdoor Privacy Screen with Aluminum Posts, Air Conditioner Fence Panels, Pool Equipment Enclosure, Trash Can Screen Fence Kit for Outside Backyard Patio(Black/3Panels)

 High-Quality Material: Our outdoor privacy screens are crafted from medium-density polyethylene, designed with a wood-like appearance that is…